xogusrns123/Helix-ASPLOS25/readme.md

 ```
 Notice that we set the max running time to 10 hours.
 However, you can interrupt with `ctrl + c` at
 any time, and the best model placement will be saved (press `ctrl + c` only once, otherwise the
 process will be killed by the os).
-On a laptop with 14 cores, we run the solver for 10 minutes to
+On a laptop with 14 cores, we run the solver for around 20
-find the solution in `layouts/ilp`.
+minutes to find the solution in `layouts/ilp`.

 After running model placement, we will get a `{method_name}_sol.ini`, which specifies the layers
 each compute node holds, and a `simulator_cluster.ini`, which is the cluster description file that